Capital gains tax concessions for small business

 Small business 15-year exemption

-The 15-year exemption is the most favourable of a the concessions.
+The 15-year exemption is the most favourable of the concessions.
 This is because:

 - the entire capital gain is disregarded

-- the entire proceeds from the sale of the asset up to $1.565 million (lifetime limit, indexed) may be contributed to superannuation and be exempt from the non-concessional contribution cap
+- the entire proceeds from the sale of the asset up to the CGT Cap lifetime limit (indexed) may be contributed to superannuation and be exempt from the non-concessional contribution cap

 To qualify for this exemption, specific conditions must be met in addition to the basic conditions.
 These are: